Ockham Park

 Ockham Park is a seventeenth-century English country house in Ockham, Surrey.

 The house is a square two-storey block in red brick with 7 bays on each side with a hipped tiled roof.
-The nearby two-storey stable block is grade II* listed and is now converted into flats.
+The nearby two-storey stable block is grade II* listed and now converted into flats.

 History

 Built 1638 for the Weston family as their new manor house, it was altered in 1727–9 to designs by Nicholas Hawksmoor for Lord King, the Lord Chancellor, created 1st Baron King in 1725.
-The family descends from a grocer of Exeter and his wife, the great-niece of philosopher John Locke.